Implementation guide

 1.5 Business owners and business units must be responsible for ensuring that information and records management is integrated into business processes, systems and services

-This new requirement clarifies what was implicit in the previous standard.
+This requirement clarifies what was implicit in the previous standards.

-An organisation must identify business owners and system owners who are responsible for ensuring information and records management is included in all systems and processes used.
+You must identify business and system owners who are responsible for ensuring information and records management is included in all systems and processes used.

-Business owners must demonstrate that they have considered information and records management requirements and assessed risks as part of the development process.
+Business owners must demonstrate that they’ve considered information and records management requirements and assessed risks as part of any migration, development or improvement of systems or processes.

-This requirement places responsibilities more broadly within an organisation.
-It reflects a business manager’s detailed understanding of the information and records produced by and necessary to perform their work, and their responsibility for ensuring its management.
+This requirement places responsibilities more broadly within your organisation.
+It reflects the need for business managers to have a detailed understanding of the information and records produced by — and necessary to perform — their work, and their role in ensuring its management.

-Cascading responsibility to different business areas of the organisation lets business unit staff and information and records staff work together to ensure that information and records management is integrated into business processes, systems and services.
+Cascading responsibility to different business areas of your organisation enables business unit staff and information and records staff work together to ensure information and records management is integrated into all business processes, systems and services.

 Key guidance